Eastwick College

 May 2017 – Present

-Upon successful completion of the learning experience, students will be able to: distinguish the difference between normal anatomies and be able to recognize possible pathologies on an echocardiograph study; identify and describe cardiovascular anatomy, coronary arteries, veins, normal heart sounds, murmurs, and blood flow through the heart and its relationship to the electrocardiogram; recognize and identify cardiovascular pathophysiology including congenital and acquire disease states such as value disease, cardiomyopathy, and the most common types of congenital heart disease; explain coronary artery disease, ischemic myocardial conditions, and some common treatments such as coronary bypass graft, angioplasty and medication therapy.
+Upon successful completion of the learning experience, students will be able to: distinguish the difference between normal anatomies and recognize possible pathologies on an echocardiograph study; identify and describe cardiovascular anatomy, coronary arteries, veins, normal heart sounds, murmurs, and blood flow through the heart and its relationship to the electrocardiogram; recognize and identify cardiovascular pathophysiology including congenital and acquire disease states such as value disease, cardiomyopathy, and the most common types of congenital heart disease; explain coronary artery disease, ischemic myocardial conditions, and some common treatments such as coronary bypass graft, angioplasty and medication therapy.

-In the lower division baccalaureate / associate degree category, 3 semester hours in Sonographic Anatomy and Physiology (5/22).
+In the lower division baccalaureate/associate degree category, 3 semester hours in Sonographic Anatomy and Physiology (5/22).
 NOTE: This course was previously evaluated by the American Council on Education (ACE).
 To view credit recommendations previously established, visit the ACE National Guide.